Mimi's Organic Eats » Recipes » Cookies

 - While I use milk here, you can use any kind.
 Cow’s milk, coconut milk, almond milk — they all will work!
 Use your preference.

-- You can use chocolate sprinkles if you prefer as well.
+- You can use chocolate sprinkles if you prefer as well (they're so good with chocolate sprinkles!).

 - Store in an airtight container to keep them soft and chewy for days.